SerBravoSantos/tasks-calendar/TasksCalendar.md

 ## Future Ideas

-- Possible Different criterias depending on what someone wants (Adding a description of the weighted tasks).
+The project has been useful and I got the objectives I wanted to achieve.
+Nevertheless, there are still ways to enhance its performance and utility.
-- Adjustable parameters for the criteria
+- Different criterias or subscores for the evaluation function, like adding weighted tasks depending on how much effort does it takes to complete a certain task.
+This criteria would replace number of tasks assigned per person, instead, we would add the total effort made by each person.
-- Diversity of calendars (not only one month but one week, two months, one year)...
+- Change the calendar functions to manage different periods of time like a week, two months, a year...
-- Selection of different models (Maybe talk about deep Unsupervised Learning methods like critic actor - Only if you can make an idea of how would it be made)
+- Add more mutation functions.
+An example could be a mutation that permute some of the genes (This could help with the time distribution in between tasks)
-- Trying different Mutations, crossovers
+- The problem could also be fittable for other unsupervised learning models.

 ## Project structure